FINISHED QUILT SIZE: 40" X 50"

 11. Join the rows in numerical order.
 Place row 2 over row 1, right sides together.
 Using 3 stitches for anchoring the threads and small whipstitches for joining the fabric folds, sew the edges of the pieces together, bending the papers as needed to match the edges and corners.

 12. Add the rows one at a time, and remove the papers, if desired, once a row is completely surrounded.
 Doing so as you go makes the quilt a bit lighter to handle for sewing subsequent rows, but you can wait until the quilt is completed before removing papers if desired.

-12. Layer the backing (wrong side up), batting, and quilt top (right side up).
-Baste the layers together and quilt as desired.
+15. Layer the backing (wrong side up), batting, and quilt top (right side up).
+Baste the layers together.
+Quilt as desired.
 The featured quilt was machine quilted with random horizontal and diagonal lines.

 16. Trim the excess quilt top, batting, and backing 1/4” beyond the seam line where the papers have been.

 17. Sew the binding strips together end to end using diagonal seams.
 Press the binding in half wrong sides together.